MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Deployment/Media-Refresh.md

 ## Copy updated media to flash drive

-If you haven't created a bootable flash drive, do so before continuing by following the steps to [Create Bootable Installation Media using a Flash Drive](create_bootable_drive.md)
+If you haven't created a bootable flash drive, do so before continuing by following the steps to [Install Windows from a flash drive](/windows-hardware/manufacture/desktop/install-windows-from-a-usb-flash-drive).

 The final step of creating your updated installation media is to copy the contents of `c:\mediarefresh\out` to your bootable flash drive using  [Robocopy](https://social.technet.microsoft.com/wiki/contents/articles/52831.robocopy-complete-reference.aspx).